larryb-vsb/MDAS/PRODUCT_REQUIREMENTS.md

 - Export transactions to CSV format with current filter settings
 - Pagination options: 20, 30, 50, 100 records per page
 - Visual differentiation between credit (green) and debit transactions
+- Month-based navigation for historical transaction data
+- Clear indication of date range in transaction view headers
+- Empty state messaging for when no transactions match filters

 ### 3.4 File Upload and Processing